Person fährt bergab mit Gravelbike im Sonnenuntergang

 Willingen (Upland)

 100 metres high and 665 metres long.
-These are not the coordinates of this gravel tour, but the dimensions of Germany's longest suspension bridge, the Skywalk in Willingen.
-And even if it does sway a little, the view from up here whets the appetite for the subsequent cycle tour through the scenic beauty of the Sauerland.
-It takes you around Willingen without too many long climbs, but still requires a certain level of fitness.
-Because a total of 1,000 metres of elevation gain are still required over the 49 kilometres.
+These aren’t the coordinates of this gravel ride, but the dimensions of Germany’s longest suspension bridge, the Skywalk in Willingen.
+And even if it sways a little, the view from up here already whets your appetite for the subsequent cycle ride through the scenic beauty of the Sauerland.
+It takes you all the way round Willingen without any overly long climbs, but does require a bit of fitness.
+After all, the 49-kilometre route still accumulates a total of 1,000 metres of elevation gain.

 Learn more